t-kandasami/tp/docs/UserGuide.md

 > **Note:**
 >
 > If `date` is not provided, today's date will be used.
+>
+> Future dates are not allowed.
+Any date strictly after today's date will be rejected with an informative error; provide
+> a past or today's date.

 See [Appendix: Supported date formats](#appendix-supported-date-formats) for valid date formats.